AguaClara/humic_acid/Humic Acid Spring 2019 Report.md

 |1.1356                          |2                              |76.12%                       |

-From the table above, it can be seen **[Where?
+As seen in table 4's data, **[Where?
 Refer to your figures.]** that at low turbidities, the projected absorbances - the absorbance of pure humic acid added with the absorbance of clay - are approximately equal to the observed absorbance of the mixture influent.
 However, as NTU increased, the ideal projected absorbance diverged quickly with the observed absorbances.
 This suggests that there are humic-acid clay interactions present that do not allow for mixture absorbances to be strictly additive.

 <img src="https://github.com/AguaClara/humic_acid/blob/master/10mg%20per%20L%20HA%20Clay%20Mix.png?raw=true" height=250 width=400>